methran1304/methran-gunasekaran/public/about.md

 Toward the end of school, programming became more than a hobby.
 Learning algorithms made me appreciate the elegance behind the logic, and seeing them power real-world features like map navigation and text autocorrection pushed me deeper into computer science.

-Around this time, I also worked part-time as a **C/C++ Teaching Assistant** at [Internshala](https://internshala.com/), helping students understand core programming concepts — an experience that strengthened my fundamentals and communication skills.
+Around this time, I also worked part-time as a **C/C++ Teaching Assistant** at [Internshala](https://internshala.com/), helping students understand the language and object oriented programming.

-During my undergraduate studies, I earned an internship at [Kovai.co](https://www.kovai.co/) as a **Software Engineer**.
-I discovered my love for web development in the .NET and Angular ecosystem, contributing to [Document360](https://document360.com/) with a focus on backend performance and authentication.
-Following my internship, I was converted to a full-time Software Engineer at Kovai.co, where I continued improving large-scale systems and security workflows.
+During my undergraduate studies, I secured an internship at [Kovai.co](https://www.kovai.co/) as a **Software Engineer**, where I later received a full-time offer upon graduation.
+It was there that I got into the .NET and Angular ecosystem, discovering my passion for web development while contributing to [Document360](https://document360.com/) with a focus on backend performance and authentication.

-Today, I am completing my **Masters in Advanced Computer Science** at the **University of Liverpool**, where I have explored advanced algorithms, high-performance computing, cloud, and machine learning.
+Today, I am completing my **Masters in Advanced Computer Science** with **Distinction** at the **University of Liverpool**, where I have explored advanced algorithms, high-performance computing, cloud, machine learning and a lot more.

-As I prepare to graduate with **Distinction**, I am looking forward to opportunities that challenge me to apply this foundation — building software that is efficient, scalable, and thoughtfully engineered.

 ### Tools